StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/about-instrumentations.md

 ![Distributed Trace Sample](../../../.gitbook/assets/v51_otel_distributed_trace_sample.png)

-The above is a snippet of the [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md) within StackState.
+The above is a snippet of the [Traces Perspective](/use/stackstate-ui/perspectives/traces-perspective.md) within Rancher Observability.

 ## Spans